CodingIdeas.ai

 Every idea on this site includes an Architect Prompt

-Pre-filled with the idea's tech stack, architecture pattern, core features, V1 scope boundaries, and known pitfalls.
+Pre-filled with the idea's tech stack, architecture pattern, per-feature done-when checklist, first-run requirements, V1 scope boundaries, and known pitfalls.
 One click — paste straight into Claude or Cursor.

 Browse ideas and get your prompt →